 9. Absentee Auction Buyers

-9.1.
-If the Auction Buyer does not wish to be present in person at the auction, then, on the basis of the buying order issued by him or her, the Auction House shall submit the bids on behalf of the Absentee Auction Buyer (the Client).
-The Absentee Auction Buyer shall make an advance payment specified in the purchase order contract.
-If the purchase order is successful (with respect to the lot the sales contract shall be concluded with the Absentee Auction Buyer as a Buyer), the amount of the advance payment, but not more than 20% of the Purchase Price shall be considered as a de-posit and in case of execution of the sales contract it shall be included in the purchase price.
-With respect to any other matters (deposit, deadline for payment of the purchase price, handing over the lot, etc.), the rules relating to the Buyer being present at the auction shall be applied, with the proviso, that the possible written contract (Section 5.2) shall be concluded within 3 working days simultaneously with payment of the Purchase Price at the latest.

 9.2.
-If for the same lot a purchase order of a higher amount is given by a third party or the Auction Buyers present a higher bid, the Absentee Auction Buyer shall recover the full amount of his/her advance payment without any deduc-tion after the auction.
+If the commission bidis successful (with respect to the lot the sales contract shall be concluded with the Absentee Auction Buyer as a Buyer), the amount of the advance payment, but not more than 20% of the Purchase Price shall be considered as a deposit and in case of execution of the sales contract it shall be included in the purchase price.
+With respect to any other matters (deadline for payment of the purchase price, handing over the lot, etc.), the rules relating to the Buyer being present at the auction shall be applied, with the proviso, that the possible written contract (Section 5.2) shall be concluded within 3 working days simultaneously with payment of the Purchase Price at the latest.

 9.3.
+If for the same lot a commission bid of a higher amount is given by a third party or the an Auction Buyer being present makes a higher bid, the Absentee Auction Buyer shall recover the full amount of his/her advance payment without any deduction after the auction.

-Pursuant to Sections 9.1 and 9.2 the Auction House also allows bidding by telephone.
-Clients may apply for bid-ding by telephone until not later than 14 hours (2 p.m.) on the day of the auction.
+9.5.
+The Auction House also allows bidding by telephone.
+Clients may apply for bidding by telephone until 2 p.m. on the day of the auction.
 A precondition of acceptance of the application to the auction is making the advance payment specified in Section 9.1. and submitting the Absentee Bid Agreement Form to the Auction House.
 Otherwise regarding bidding by telephone provisions of Sections 9.1. and 9.2 shall be taken into account.

-9.4.
-The Auction House does not undertake any liability concerning the implementation of the purchase order and/or the bidding by telephone.
+9.5.
+The Auction House does not undertake any liability concerning the implementation of the commission bid and/or the bidding by telephone.